 These are some potential questions you can ask to help find a good match:

-- What types of services do you offer?
+- What types of services do they offer?
 This will give you a clear idea if the debt counselor provides services that suit your financial situation.

-- How much experience do you have?
+- How much experience do they have?
 It’s important to work with a debt counselor who has helped people in your shoes in the past.

-- What are your fees?
+- What are their fees?
 Not only should you understand the fees, but you also want to get this in writing.

-- Are you licensed to provide debt counseling services?
-Once you have a list of agencies to consider, contact your state Attorney General office to ask about complaints and obtain any other information that’s available.
+- Are they licensed to provide debt counseling services?
+Once you have a list of agencies to consider, contact the office of your state Attorney General office to ask about complaints and obtain any other information that’s available.

-Consumers struggling with debt need to be careful with whom they select to counsel them on their debt.
+Consumers struggling with debt need to be careful in their choice of debt counselors.
 Unfortunately, there are some debt counselling scams out there.